 Bake the cookies

-- Step 3.
-Bake the logs for 18-20 minutes at 350 F. The cookie log is done when a few cracks appear on top so if you don't see cracks, leave them in a minute longer.
+- Bake the logs for 18-20 minutes at 350 F. The cookie logs are done when a few cracks appear on top.

 Store Hermits